 This is just another form of marketing but it shows you how easily our AI can start to influence our decisions so that we don’t even know we’re being influenced.
 Perhaps this is not something you’ve ever thought of before and, for a lot of us, these kinds of biases and influences are expected of AI but, if it particularly concerns you, it’s wise to find out who is in charge of programming and what kind of biases you might encounter.

 Is it okay to implement AI if the technology is going to replace human jobs?

 Bringing AI into everyday operations is something that many organisations have considered in recent years, if they haven’t implemented it already.
 Many studies project a high rate of automation by the year 2030, finding that it’s likely that 30% of hours worked globally could be automated by then.

 Most organisations deploy some kind of AI to make the lives of their employees easier – not to erase their jobs completely.
 The uncomfortable truth is that there are always two sides to every story.
 Self-driving trucks will take many drivers off the roads but it would also decrease the amount of accidents and potentially save hundreds of lives.

-Right now, there is AI that has overtaken jobs in many industries but we are not yet at the 30% mark (still, we have 12 years to get there).
+Right now, there is AI that has overtaken jobs in many industries but we are not yet at the 30% mark.
 Of course it can be concerning, for some employees more than others.
 Do you value your people and their contribution to your organisation?
 The best way to approach AI would be to consider how the evolution of the technology you want to implement might have an effect on the people in your organisation.
 If you’re uncomfortable with losing your people to technology, perhaps steer clear.